anOsuPlayer/Moona/README.md

 *NOTE: Moona will probably be ported to some other languages, too.
 A C++ version (using OpenGL) will be soon under developement.*

+### How do I get started?

+In order to get started with Moona you'll have to take a look to the *GUIDE.md file* contained here in this repository.
+Also, there will be a rich source attached to each release that will explain the basics.

+I plan on creating my website containing a fully detailed documentation for Moona, but, for now, I'm poor, so the file will do just fine.

 ## Versions

 I will develop Moona using the following order of releases: